Our Team

 Derek Wu

-Derek Wu is a Postdoctoral Scholar at the CID Project and a 2021 PhD from the University of Chicago Harris School of Public Policy.
-He begins as an Assistant Professor at the Batten School of Leadership and Public Policy at the University of Virginia in the Fall.
+Derek Wu is an Assistant Professor at the Batten School of Leadership and Public Policy at the University of Virginia.
 His research focuses on poverty and inequality, the effects of government programs, and the economics of education.
 Wu received his AB from Princeton University’s School of Public and International Affairs.

 derekwu@uchicago.edu